WMZS-Modding/Tools-Scripts/README.md

 python ConversationsDecodeExtractor.py "input_json.json" -o "output_txt.txt"
 ```

-Result: a file `output_txt.txt` (or whatever name you give it) is exported containing the entire conversation
+Result: a file `output_txt.txt` (or whatever name you give it) is exported containing the entire ChatGPT's conversation

 ### ConversationsDecodeExtractor2.py
 Run the script with the command: